Algorithm XXX: SC-SR1: Matlab software for solving shape-changing L-SR1 trust-region subproblems: Introduction

 \section{Introduction}

-In this article, we describe a method for minimizing a quadratic function defined by a limited-memory symmetric rank-one (\LSR) matrix subject to a norm constraint; i.e., for a given $\mathbf{x}_k$,
+At each iteration of a trust-region method for minimizing a general nonconvex function $f(\mathbf{x})$, the so-called \emph{trust-region subproblem} must be solved to obtain a step direction:

-where $\mathbf{g}\defined\nabla f\left(\mathbf{x}_k\right)$, $\mathbf{B}$ is an \LSR{} approximation to $\nabla^2 f\left(\mathbf{x}_k\right)$, $\delta$ is a positive constant, and $\|\cdot\|$ is a given norm.
-At each iteration of a trust-region method, the \emph{trust-region subproblem} (\ref{eq:trustProblem}) must be solved to obtain a step direction.
+where $\mathbf{g}\defined\nabla f\left(\mathbf{x}_k\right)$, $\mathbf{B}$ is an approximation to $\nabla^2 f\left(\mathbf{x}_k\right)$, $\delta$ is a positive constant, and $\|\cdot\|$ is a given norm.
+In this article, we describe a \MATLAB{} implementation for solving the trust-region subproblem (\ref{eq:trustProblem}) when $\bfm{B}$ is a limited-memory symmetric rank-one (\LSR) matrix approximation of $\nabla^2 f(\bfm{x}_k)$.
+In large-scale optimization, solving (\ref{eq:trustProblem}) represents the bulk of the computational effort in trust-region methods.
 The norm used in (\ref{eq:trustProblem}) not only defines the trust region shape but also determines the difficulty of solving each subproblem.
-In large-scale optimization, solving (\ref{eq:trustProblem}) represents the bulk of the computational effort in trust-region methods; thus, the choice of norm has significant consequences for the overall trust-region method.

 The most widely-used norm chosen to define the trust-region subproblem is the two-norm.
-One reason for this choice of norm is that the necessary and sufficient conditions for a global solution to the subproblem defined by the two-norm is well-known~\cite{Gay81,MorS83,Sor82}; many methods exploit these conditions to compute high-accuracy solutions to the trust-region subproblem (see e.g., \cite{EG10,EGG09,ErwayM14,Gould2010,BruEM15,MorS83}).
-The infinity-norm is sometimes used to define the subproblem; however, when $\mathbf{B}$ is indefinite, as can be the case when $\mathbf{B}$ is a \LSR{} matrix, the subproblem is an NP hard~\cite{MK87,Vav92}.
-For more discussion on norms other than the infinity-norm we refer the reader to~\cite{ConnGT91}.
+One reason for this choice of norm is that the necessary and sufficient conditions for a global solution to the subproblem defined by the two-norm are well-known~\cite{Gay81,MorS83,Sor82}; many methods exploit these conditions to compute high-accuracy solutions to the trust-region subproblem (see e.g., \cite{EG10,EGG09,ErwayM14,Gould2010,BruEM15,MorS83}).
+The infinity-norm is sometimes used to define the subproblem; however, when $\mathbf{B}$ is indefinite, as can be the case when $\mathbf{B}$ is a \LSR{} matrix, the subproblem is NP-hard~\cite{MK87,Vav92}.
+For more discussion on norms other than the infinity-norm we refer the reader to~\cite{ConGT00a}.